 Within ten (10) Business Days following the Phase I Interconnection Study Results Meeting, the Interconnection Customer shall submit to the CAISO the completed form of Appendix B to the “Generator Interconnection Study Process Agreement for Queue Clusters”– set forth in GIDAP Appendix 3 (GIDAP Appendix B).
 The title of GIDAP Appendix B is ”Data Form to Be Provided by the Interconnection Customer Prior to Commencement of the Phase II Interconnection Study,” In this form, the Interconnection Customer provides critical information regarding the customer’s proposed Generating Facility for the purpose of scoping the Phase II Interconnection Study Work.

-Confirm Deliverability Status and Provide Other Data
+Confirm On-Peak Deliverability Status and Provide Other Data

 GIDAP Appendix B requires the Interconnection Customer to make certain important choices and/or affirmations about the nature of its proposed Generating Facility, so that the facility can be appropriately incorporated into the Phase II Interconnection Study effort.
 One of the most important things that the Interconnection Customer must do is make its election to either: